 The NHS has evolved over the years since it’s conception and gives out millions of pounds annually to organisations that ensure the health of the UK public.
 In the last year, the NHS has devised a 5-year plan in order to improve some services on its agenda.
 The whole system has effectively been redesigned with a greater focus on prevention, as well as identifying the necessary improvements needed within the organisation.

-In order to make, change or cancel an appointment, you can call the NHS Appointments team on 0844 248 1716.
+In order to make, change or cancel an appointment, you can call the NHS Appointments team on the number above.

 To save time and emergency appointments, the NHS has devised an online service in which you can match your symptoms to a database of illnesses on the NHS website.
 You can also call 111, an alternative to 999, in which you can talk to a trained phone advisor about your symptoms.
 If your symptoms seem serious, your advisor may ask you to head to A&E or ring an ambulance.
 If your symptoms do not seem serious, you will be asked to make an appointment with your GP in order for them to prescribe you with the right medication.
 For more information on this service from the NHS, ring the number above and we will put you in contact with a member of staff who can further your query.
 Alternatively, you can visit the NHS choices website where will you find information regarding self-diagnoses.

-For more information about the online service with the NHS, call their helpline on 0844 248 1719
+For more information about the online service with the NHS, call their helpline.

 You can receive free prescriptions on the NHS if you are over 60, under 16, are aged 16,17, or 18 and are in full-time education, if you are pregnant, or if you have a medical exemption certificate.
 For information on medical exemption certificates, ring the number above and a member of staff from the NHS will help you with your query.
-For information on repeat prescriptions, or for help regarding a prescription, call the team on 0844 248 1721.
+For information on repeat prescriptions, or for help regarding a prescription, call the team.

 If you work for the NHS, you are entitled to a pension scheme.
 For more information on this scheme, and for more information on what happens to your family in the event of your death, visit this dedicated NHS website.